Compare and Merge Simulink Models

-This example shows how to view and merge the changes between two Simulink® models from the comparison report.
+This example shows how to use the comparison report in MATLAB® to understand what has changed between two different designs.
+It shows how to view and merge the changes between two Simulink® models from the comparison report.

 The Comparison Tool shows a report that only includes the differences between the two models, not the complete model hierarchies.

-Colors indicate if items have been modified (purple items), inserted (blue items), or deleted (yellow items).
+Colors indicate if items have been modified (purple), inserted (blue), or deleted (yellow).

-Use the "Next" and "Previous" navigation buttons on the Comparison tab to step through groups of changes in the report.
-When you do this to select an item:
+Use the Next and Previous navigation buttons on the Comparison tab to step through groups of changes in the report:

-Both models display next to the report.
-The report highlights the corresponding item in the Simulink model, if possible.
+MATLAB displays both models next to the report.
+The report highlights the selected items in both Simulink models if it is possible.

 To control highlighting in models, on the Comparison tab, in the Highlight section, select or clear the check box Always Highlight.
 You can click the Highlight Now button to highlight the currently selected report node at any time.